Bilbao: Port

 The historical port was located in what is today an area called the Arenal, a few steps from the old city, until the late 19th century.
 In 1902, an exterior port was built at the mouth of the estuary, in the coastal municipality of Santurtzi.
 Further extensions to the outer port, which became called "the super-port", led to the final move of the city portuary facilities in the 1970s, finally replacing the docks in the centre of the city, with the exception of those located in the neighbourhood of Zorrotza, still active.

 The port of Bilbao is a first-class commercial port and is among the top five of Spain.
 Over 200 regular maritime services link Bilbao with 500 ports worldwide.
 At the close of 2009 cargo movements amounted to 31.6 million tonnes, Russia, the United Kingdom, the Netherlands and the Nordic countries being the main markets.
 In the first semester of 2008, it received over 67,000 passengers and 2,770 ships.
-This activity contributed 419 million euros to the Basque GDP and maintains almost 10,000 jobs.
+This activity contributed €419 million to the Basque GDP and maintains almost 10,000 jobs.